ben-jacobson/RemoraNucleoHatPCB/README.md

 - Console logging available via the STLink Virtual Comm port, simply connect a USB and you should be able to view

 ## Todos
-- Validate mechanical fit of pin headers and screw locations
+- Validate mechanical fit of pin headers and screw locations against physical hardware
-- Validate the isolated stepper driver design, up to 1Mhz
+- Validate the isolated stepper driver design, ensure can deliver up to 1Mhz
 - Create a test configuration and determine maximum number of IO to complete spec
 - Redesign 12V, 5V and 3.3V switch mode supplies for better efficiency and ripple rejection after calculating the overall current draw.
 - Isolated spindle control DAC circuitry for 0-10V DAC and direction control.